The Complete Monument & Columbia Album Collection

-The Complete Monument & Columbia Album Collection is a box set by country singer/songwriter Kris Kristofferson, released in 2016 on Columbia Records and Legacy Recordings.
+The Complete Monument & Columbia Album Collection is a box set by country singer/songwriter Kris Kristofferson, released in 2016 by Columbia Records and Legacy Recordings.

-The set consists of 16 CDs, the majority of which are reissues of albums released by Kristofferson during his 1970-1984 tenure with Monument Records.
-Included are all of his 10 studio albums from the period, plus a duet album by Kristofferson and Rita Coolidge.
-Each CD is packaged in a replica of the original LP cover, with any albums originally issued as two-LP set condensed onto one disc.
+The set consists of 16 CDs, majority of which are reissues of albums released by Kristofferson during his 1970-1984 tenure with Monument Records.
+It features all of his 10 studio albums from that period, along with a duet album recorded with Rita Coolidge.
+Each CD is packaged in a replica of the original LP cover, with albums originally issued as two-LP set condensed into a single disc.
 Additional content consists of three live records (two of them previously unreleased), demos and a bonus disc called 'Extras', compiling non-album tracks and duets taken from other albums.
 For example, every Kristofferson song from The Winning Hand and Music from Songwriter list included there.

 The CD set also includes a booklet featuring newly written essays and liner notes by Fred Foster, Don Was and Mikal Gilmore.

 Alongside the CD version, digital download versions of the content were published (all songs/albums individually as well as the complete set containing all 16 albums).